U.S. FAA approves design of 737 MAX 8200 variant - Up News Info

 The FAA said the 737-8200 incorporates all of the design improvements that were part the 20-month review of the 737 MAX that led to the ungrounding of the MAX in November, more than a year after two fatal crashes killed 346 people.

-Ryanair first ordered the 737-8200 plane, which seats 197 passengers, in 2014.
+Ryanair first ordered the 737-8200 plane, which it is configuring to seat 197 passengers, in 2014.
 The European Union Aviation Safety Agency still must approve the aircraft, a move that could come soon after the FAA approval.

 Boeing said Wednesday it would “continue to work with global regulators to safely return the 737-8 and -9 to service.
 Our teams are also focused on ensuring future members of the 737 family meet all regulatory requirements.”